What is self-directed learning, and how can it transform workplace learning?

 - Reap the benefits of self-directed learning in the workplace with the help of Access Learning

-Self-directed learning is a self-guided approach to learning.
-It puts the learner at the forefront of their educational journey, allowing them to take ownership of their development and set unique goals and achievements.
+Self-directed learning is a self-guided approach to learning which puts the learner at the forefront of their educational journey, allowing them to take ownership of their development and set unique goals and achievements.

 While the responsibility is shifted to the learner, L&D teams must also support them on their journey with suitable resources and a cultural approach to this type of learning.